 “The satellites just completely change our understanding of sea level rise, what the variability is, and it gives us this complete picture because the measurements are global,” Nerem said.

-In about five or six years, an identical satellite will replace Sentinel-6/Jason-CS.
-This one is currently undergoing testing at iABG, an engineering company based in Munich, Germany.
-It was developed by the European Space Agency, the European Organization for the Exploitation of Meteorological Satellite, NASA and the National Oceanic and Atmospheric Administration with some funding from the European Commission and from France's National Centre for Space Studies.
-The launch is expected for November 2020.
+The satellite was developed by the European Space Agency, the European Organization for the Exploitation of Meteorological Satellite, NASA and the National Oceanic and Atmospheric Administration with some funding from the European Commission and from France's National Centre for Space Studies.

 “We all share the same oceans … and when a place like Greenland starts losing its ice, sea level all around the world increases and coastlines all around the world are already battling the rising tide of the oceans caused by global warming,” Willis said.